seismopy/opsdata/README.md

 Springs, Idaho: Perspectives from Earthquake Engineering.
 In Structures Congress (pp. 306-320).
 ```

+You may also want to ensure the default licence (BSD) is adequate for you data.

 ## Set 4: Create Download Methods

 Next we need to create the code which will download the data.
 This dataset logic